Iakobs/godot-google-play-game-services-android-plugin/README.md

 These are the general steps overall, for the specific how to's on every step, keep reading.

-### In this repository
-1. Download the android library for godot and paste it in the proper folder
-2. Build the project with gradle to generate the .aar file
-3. Copy the resulting .aar file and the existing .gdap file for later

 ### In Godot
 1. Create a new godot project
 2. Configure your editor android settings
 3. Download an android template
 4. Create an android run export configuration
-5. Paste the plugin .aar and .gdap files in the proper folder
+5. Paste the plugin .aar and .gdap files in the proper folder, available in the releases of this repository
 6. Modify the android template accordingly

 ### In your Google account